 In real life, I'm the quiet one.
 I hang back.
 I listen more than I talk.
 I'm the person at a party who finds one interesting conversation and stays there rather than working the room.
-I've always been this way.
+Reserved.
+Faithful.
+The woman who has loved the same man since she was sixteen years old.
+That's who I am in everyday life.

 Then my shirt comes off.
 And someone else shows up entirely.